chovanecm/ftp2webdav/README.md

 npm start
 ```

-This will start the FTP server and the reverse proxy.
-The FTP server will listen on the port specified in the `.env` file (default is 21), and the reverse proxy will listen on the port specified in the `.env` file (default is 8080).
+This will start the FTP server and a reverse HTTP proxy.
+The FTP server will listen on the port specified in the `.env` file (default is 21).
+The FTP server translates FTP commands to HTTP requests that are routed through a locally running reverse HTTP proxy and then to the remote WebDAV repository.
+The reverse proxy will listen on the port specified in the `.env` file (default is 8080).

+The reverse proxy is used to tweak HTTP requests to the WebDAV server due to compatibility issues discovered during the development.

+### Supported operations

+ftp2webdav supports browsing of directories, deleting files, uploading files, and perhaps more.
+Not all FTP commands are supported, though.

+Tested with Microsoft IIS WebDAV server.

 ## Project Structure